telerik/xamarin-forms-docs/controls/button/features/button-key-features.md

 ## Background Image

-BackgroundImage property is of type ImageSource and is used to set a graphic as a background of RadButton control.
+The **BackgroundImage** property is of type ImageSource and is used to set a graphic as a background of the RadButton control.

-The next snippet shows how you coud apply the background image.
+The next snippet shows how you can apply the background image.

 <snippet id='button-features-backgroundimage'/>